erkartik91/assignment1/README.md

     * (all images go in this folder)
   * index.html (this should be the entry point to your website)

-**As a part of this assignment, you will need to build the homepage for the online store.
-In the screenshot given below, we provide you with the wireframe of how the web page should look.
-You are free to choose colours and fonts of your own choice.**
+As a part of this assignment, you will need to build the homepage for the online store.
+In the screenshot **layout.png**, we provide you with the wireframe of how the web page should look.
+You are free to choose colours and fonts of your own choice.

 **Marking**: There are 3 tasks for this assignment:
 * Task 1: 2 Points